 Google (and other search engines) are exceedingly dedicated to matching and understanding searcher intent.
 From the search engine’s perspective, if an article/post/page is getting clicks for “court” and their site is related to courthouses, they are less likely to want to show a result about law firms.
 Again, Intent matters!

 Is Intent Important for Both SEO and SEM Keywords?

 Again, the short answer here is: yes.
 However, there is a difference between SEO (Search Engine Optimization) keywords and SEM (Search Engine Marketing) keywords.
 Let’s talk about those differences and how they relate to intent-based keywords.

 SEM keywords can be expensive!
-Since SEM (Search Engine Marketing) relates to paid marketing on search engines, the keywords are expensive, and you will want to be very careful about the intent behind the keywords you choose to advertise for.
-If the clicks you bring to your site don’t convert, then you’re just throwing money away by using the keyword in question.
+Since SEM (Search Engine Marketing) relates to paid marketing on search engines, the keywords are costly, and you will want to be very careful about the intent behind the keywords you choose to advertise for.
+If the clicks you bring to your site don’t convert, you’re just throwing money away by using the keyword in question.
 Again, intent matters!

 Intent-based keywords are massively crucial in both SEO and SEM keywords.
 The better your keyword matches the searcher’s intent, the more likely your site visits will convert to sales or services rendered.